binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     Scan 0 is 100% complete with 3 alerts.
     Writing report to Source/NodeGoat/test/security/report_2015-11-24-20-52.html

-        ✓ Should not exceed the decided threshold of vulnerabilities known to Zap (21106ms)
+         Should not exceed the decided threshold of vulnerabilities known to Zap (21106ms)

       1 passing (28s)

     Done, without errors.

+&nbsp;

 ### Hand-crafted Penetration Testing